 These experiences have changed the approach to mangrove conservation over the last years.
 Successful projects, for example those by the Small Fishers Federation of Sri Lanka (which has a Mangrove Re-Plantation Advisory Board) or the University of Ruhuna, all use an inclusive approach that relies on local knowledge and sustainable cooperation with coastal communities.

-In 2018, SLYCAN Trust and MEPA started the "Blue-Green Protectors Project" and brought together local stakeholders, government agencies, university students, and youth to plant mangroves at multiple sites near Jaffna and Mannar and conduct environmental workshops.
+In 2018, SLYCAN Trust and MEPA started the "Blue-Green Protectors Project" with the support of Drowning Islands, and brought together local stakeholders, government agencies, university students, and youth to plant mangroves at multiple sites near Jaffna and Mannar and conduct environmental workshops.
 The local knowledge from farmers combined with the technical expertise of MEPA, the University, and the government while the youth engagement points the way to the future.